-Pokémon Unite has finished its open beta and is due to be released on Nintendo Switch any day now.
+Pokémon Unite has been the sole focus of Pokémon fans for a few weeks now, and players are starting to get to grips with the new game.
 If you didn’t manage to get a game in the beta, don’t worry, we’re here to cover you with everything you need to know about The Pokémon Company’s first foray into MOBA territory, including running down the Pokémon Unite maps.

-At present, we have seen glimpses of four Pokémon Unite maps, but more could well be on the way.
-They’re all pretty similar, but each has its own intricacies and twists that you need to master in order to become the very best like no-one ever was.
-It doesn't matter if you've picked the best Pokémon in Pokémon Unite, without knowing the playing field, you won't have a chance at winning.
+At present, there are four Pokémon Unite maps in the game, but more could well be on the way if TiMi decides to add them as DLC, similar to the likes of Gardevoir and Blissey.
+The maps are all pretty similar, but each has its own intricacies and twists that you need to master in order to become the very best like no-one ever was.
+It doesn't matter if you've picked the best Pokémon from our Pokémon Unite tier list; without knowing the playing field, you won't have a chance at winning.

 Once you’ve picked your favourite Pokémon, dressed them up in the cutest outfit, and found some teammates to do battle with, you need to ensure your course knowledge is up to scratch so you can pull off the wildest moves and biggest plays.
 Whether your aim is outmanoeuvring your opponents, racking up the Pokémon Unite currency to unlock new characters with Unite Licenses, or just impressing your pals, knowing the playing area is key to grabbing a win.